 Next, mix dark soy sauce, light soy sauce, bouillon and salt in a small bowl to make a sauce mixture and then set to one side.

 Cut the spring onions into two parts (green and white), Slice them up at a 45º angle like the picture shows, this allows the flavour of spring onion to come out better when stir-fried.
 Set aside keeping the white and green parts separate.

 Next heat the vegetable oil in a large, non-stick frying pan, add the minced garlic, fry for 2-3 minutes until the garlic turns slightly golden in colour.
 Add the white parts of spring onion, fry for 1 minute to infuse the oil with a great spring onion flavour and aroma.
-Then add the noodles and green parts and pour on the soy sauce mixture.
+Then add the noodles and pour on the soy sauce mixture.

 Stir-fry all until the soy sauce covers everything equally (you need to be quick, do not take more than 3 minutes or the noodles will become too soft).Turn off the heat, add in bean sprouts and the green parts of spring onion, mix for other 30-40 seconds.
 Then just top with sesame seeds and serve.
 Delicious!